 The Board of Health is currently looking for a volunteer to manage the recycling shed at the Police Station- Time involved would be 1-2 Saturday mornings a month for collection and checking the shed weekly to manage drop offs.
 Please contact the office for more information 978-897-4592.

-Hazardous Waste Collection will be held in Spring of 2014.
-See below for Disposal Center Information.
+Hazardous Waste Collection will be held on May 3rd, 2014.

 The Stow Board of Health and Stow Medical Reserve Corps